dblnz/dev-env/README.md

 ## Build/Run in docker container

-The following command will build the container and install all needed tools on it.
+The following command will build the container locally and install all needed tools on it.
 ```
 $ ./build-ctr.sh
 ```

-Run the following command to start a container and ssh into it.
+Run the following command to start the remote container:
 ```
 $ ./run.sh
 ```

+Set the following environment variables to configure the container:
+- `LOCAL` - set to `1` to use the locally built container instead of the remote one

-One can provide the `-v <src_dir>:<dest_dir>` parameter for a local directory to be mapped on the container.
+One can provide the `<src_dir>:<dest_dir>` parameter for a local directory to be mapped on the container.
+Otherwise, the current directory will be mapped to `/src` container directory.

 ## Configurations